 One of these is mileage.
 You will have arranged a maximum mileage when you took out the contract, and if you have gone over this then you will usually have to pay a penalty charge.
 This should all be clearly explained, and it will usually work out as a set amount per mile.

 If your vehicle is found to have excessive wear and tear, you may also have to pay a charge because it lowers the value of the car.

-View the Booklet below for BVRLA Fair Wear and Tear Guide which outlines what counts as fair wear and tear.
+You can view our BVRLA Fair Wear and Tear Guide which outlines what counts as fair wear and tear.